 Pursuant to a decision of the June 28, 2012 Annual General Shareholders' Meeting, Graham Spensley was appointed as non-voting director for a three-year term expiring at the close of the General Shareholders' Meeting convened in 2015 to vote on the financial statements for the year ending December 31, 2014.
+He will be proposed for re-election at the next General Shareholders' Meeting.
 His assignment is to issue opinions and suggestions to the Company's committees and to assist the Board of Directors in determining corporate strategy.
+The shareholders are being asked to renew his term of office as non-voting director.